Do you know how much patent renewal services cost?

 Since founding Patentrenewal.com I have talked to a large number of leading IP law firms around the world in order to develop and market our product.

-Based on an in depth comparison of the leading IP law firms, we quickly realized that pricing is often not transparent and easy to understand.
+Based on an in-depth comparison of the leading IP law firms, we quickly realised that pricing is often not transparent or easy to understand.
 We therefore believe that patent renewals need much more attention from partners in IP law firms because their renewal services are ripe for disruption.

 Who cares about patent renewals?

-The renewal patents are often seen as a practical task that doesn’t need much attention.
+Renewal patents are often seen as a practical task that don't require much attention.
 The less we hear about it the better.